 There is no program fee to be a yearlong volunteer teacher with BECA.
 Your expenses will include flights to/from San Pedro Sula, Honduras and money for personal travel and amenities.
 We also highly recommend that volunteer purchase their own health insurance as BECA does not provide any coverage.

 While living in Honduras, food and waterborne diseases are the primary cause of illness.
-It's almost impossible to live a year in a tropical climate without dealing with the occasional stomach issue, but by taking care with fruit and vegetables and NEVER drinking tap water the frequency and severity can be reduced.
-These occurrences can be treated with standard medications you can bring with you or obtain from a pharmacy in Honduras.
-If the issue becomes more severe volunteers have access to a doctor and local pharmacy that have treated us for the past 10 years and are very accommodating to our needs.
-For more severe health related issues or emergencies such as broken bones, the hospitals in nearby San Pedro Sula are safe, clean and equipped with modern medical equipment.
+It's almost impossible to live a year in a tropical climate without dealing with the occasional stomach issue, but by taking care to properly wash fruit and vegetables, prepare food, and NEVER drinking tap water the frequency and severity can be reduced.
+Most stomach issues and diarrhea can be treated with standard medications you can bring with you or obtain from a pharmacy in Honduras.
+If the issue becomes more severe volunteers have access to a doctor and local pharmacy that have treated us for the past and are very accommodating to our needs.
+For more severe health related issues or emergencies, the hospitals in nearby San Pedro Sula are safe, clean, and equipped with modern medical equipment.

-Also to be aware of while in Honduras is dengue fever.
-Unlike traditional mosquito-borne illnesses, there is no medicinal prophylactic or curative regimen for dengue.
-During certain times of year when dengue is prevalent, we encourage our volunteers to take precautions against being bitten by mosquitoes to reduce their chances of contracting dengue.
+Also to be aware of while in Honduras is dengue fever, Zika, and Chikungunya.
+Unlike other mosquito-borne illnesses, there is no medicinal prophylactic or curative regimen for either of these three diseases.
+During certain times of year when dengue is prevalent, we encourage our volunteers to take precautions against being bitten by mosquitoes to reduce the chances of contracting dengue.

 Prior to visiting Honduras we suggest that all volunteers visit their doctor and the US Centers for Disease Control (CDC) website for detailed information and recommended vaccinations for Central America.